Diamond · Exit Guide

 If the brand-direct program turns you down.

 Licensed resale brokers.
-Holiday Group, Sumday Vacations, Fidelity Real Estate, and similar firms work on commission (typically 25–30% of sale price) and don't charge upfront.
+Holiday Group, Sumday Vacations, and similar firms work on commission (typically 25–30% of sale price) and don't charge upfront.
 Diamond contracts trade at varying recovery rates depending on resort mix and contract type.

 Use the points and reassess.
 If brand-direct says no and resale is unattractive, the best move is often to use the points yourself for a year or two — or rent/sell them — and try the brand-direct program again later when terms shift.